Russia shifts from resource nationalism to globalism

 CEO Rex Tillerson, who flew to a Black Sea refinery town this month at Rosneft’s invitation for a strategy presentation with Putin, was photographed seated next to the Russian president, inclining his head for a private word.

-Exxon executives were guests of honour at Rosneft’s AGM, where Sechin had frank praise for the American major and its focus on delivering value to shareholders.
+Exxon executives were guests of honor at Rosneft’s AGM, where Sechin had frank praise for the American major and its focus on delivering value to shareholders.

 An executive at a rival major said he believed that was not what won over Sechin and his Kremlin patron.
 “They have really gone in with technology,” the executive said.